-10.5.2 Macerator Operation
+10.5.2 Operation

-1. Open the macerator discharge valve (The discharge valve locates in main bilge discharge compartment by inboard side of galley).

-2. Switch the "MACERATOR" breaker on at the DC Panel.
-(The toggle switch locates by chart table)

-3. Allow the macerator to run until the holding tank is empty, but no longer.

-4. When you hear the pump speed up, indicating the holding tank is empty, immediately switch the pump off.

-5. Close the overboard discharge valve.
+- 1. Open the overboard discharge valve (see the mechanical arrangement illustrations for locations). - 2.
+Switch the "MACERATOR" breaker on at the DC Panel. - 3.
+Allow the macerator to run until the holding tank is empty, but no longer. - 4.
+When you hear the pump speed up, indicating the holding tank is empty, immediately switch the pump off. - 5.
+Close the overboard discharge valve.